DjangoGirls/tutorial/en/django_forms/README.md

 </a>
 ```

 Note that we want to call our new view `post_new`.
-The class `"glyphicon glyphicon-plus"` is provided by the bootstrap theme we are using, and will display a plus sign for us.
+The [svg icon](https://icons.getbootstrap.com/icons/file-earmark-plus/) is provided by the [Bootstrap Icons](https://icons.getbootstrap.com/) and it will display a page icon with plus sign.

 After adding the line, your HTML file should now look like this: